Catching the Past "Water Ices"

 I then mixed it, whisked it briefly, before returning to mixing it with a spoon for a nice soft texture, but it started to melt.

-I quickly started putting some in the rose mould tray and returned them to the freezer.
+I quickly started putting my ices in the rose mould tray (aka an old chocolate mould tray I had laying around) and returned them to the freezer.
 (Sadly, I did not think to colour them!)

 It took over an hour before the tiny moulds started to feel firm, but the mould did not come out cleanly.
 Leaving it for several hours did not improve the results.